-The compliance test used Listen Ports entry 5061 with TLS for connecting to Communication Manager and for connecting to the Avaya SBCE.
+The compliance test used Listen Ports entry 5060 with TCP for connecting to Communication Manager and Listen Ports entry 5060 with TCP for connecting to the Avaya SBCE.

-The following screen shows the addition of the Communication Manager SIP Entity.
+The following screen shows the addition of Communication Manager SIP Entities.
 In order for Session Manager to send SIP traffic on an entity link to Communication Manager, it is necessary to create a SIP Entity for Communication Manager.
 The FQDN or IP Address field is set to IP address of Communication Manager and Type to CM.
 The Location and Time Zone parameters are set as shown in screen below.

-The following screen shows the addition of the SIP Entity for the Avaya SBCE.
+The following screen shows the addition of the SIP Entity for Avaya SBCE.
 The FQDN or IP Address field is set to the IP address of its private network interface (see Figure 1).
-Select Type as SIP Trunk.
-Select created Adaptation from pull down menu list.
+Select Type as Other.
 Select SIP Link Monitoring as Link Monitoring Enabled with the interval of 120 seconds.
-This setting allows Session Manager to send outbound OPTIONS heartbeat every 120 seconds to the service provider (which is forwarded by the Avaya SBCE) to query the status of the SIP trunk connecting to the service provider.
+This setting allows Session Manager to send outbound OPTIONS heartbeat every 120 seconds to service provider (which is forwarded by the Avaya SBCE) to query the status of the SIP trunk connecting to service provider.

-Similarly, a SIP Entity is added for Avaya Aura® Messaging server as shown in the capture below.
+Similarly, a SIP Entity is added for Avaya Aura Messaging server as shown in capture bellow.

-6.6.
+6.5.
 Add Entity Links

 A SIP trunk between Session Manager and a telephony entity is described by an Entity Link.
-During compliance testing, three Entity Links were created, one for Communication Manager, Avaya Aura® Messaging and other for Avaya SBCE.
+During compliance testing, two Entity Links were created, one for Communication Manager and other for Avaya SBCE.
 To add an Entity Link, navigate to Routing → Entity Links in the left navigation pane and click New button in the right pane (not shown).
 Fill in the following fields in the new row that is displayed: